Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

 1. Go to your terminal and run the command `wsl` to start your wsl terminal if you are using a Windows

-2. Next, run the commands below to generate your new contract directory and fuel development workspace.
+2. Run the commands below in your terminal to generate your new contract directory and Fuel development workspace.
+(If you have previously not installed the Fuel toolchain, first run `curl https://install.fuel.network | sh` in your terminal.)

 ```bash
 $ mkdir Fuel_Dao